lynl7130/DeepL_Baby/Papers/2015_GoogLeNet.md

 #### R-CNN: detection problem -> 2 subproblems
 1. utilize low-level cues for potential object proposals.
 2. use CNN classifiers to identify object categories at these locations.
+#### We did sth on R-CNN's 2 steps!
+1. a multi-box prediction for higher object bounding box recall.
+2. ensemble approaches for better categorization of bounding box proposals.